PaulEibensteiner/algolab-2022-solved/potws/potw-07/solution.md

 ## Implementation

 We have to be able to get the minimum Bomb $B_i$ with regard to $t_i$ fast, and we have to get the bombs that it stands on fast.
 To iteratively get the minimum we can either sort by $t$ or iteratively get the minimum from a heap.
-To get the bombs that it stands on we can use a simple tree structure, with the lower bombs as children.
+To get the bombs that it stands on we can use a simple binary tree structure, with the lower bombs as children.
+If we have to remove children as given by the tree structure we have to be able to find those children in the heap.
+This is possible only if the keys by which the bombs are saved in the heap are unique.
+At the same time they have to keeep the ordering by time.
+Therefore we use $t_i << 32 + i$ where $i$ is the index in the order of reading the data, and save the keys in long ints.